OndrejKucera/knowledge_scala/General_Information.md

 ### Imperative paradigm
 - You tell not only what to do, but also how to do it.
 That’s dictating a low level of details.
-- mutable variables, assignments, control structure (ifs, loops, returns, breaks, …) -> von Neumann style (John Backus) -> bottleneck -> poor extensibility
+- Mutable variables, assignments, control structure (ifs, loops, returns, breaks, …) -> von Neumann style (John Backus) -> bottleneck -> poor extensibility

 ### Functional paradigm
 - First functional language was Lisp in 1959
 - Functional programming honors **immutability** and favors **higher-order functions** and **function composition**
-- Two way of FP:
+- Two way of functional languages:
-  - Restricted: without mutable variables, assignments, loops and other imperatives structures (Pure Lisp, XPath)
+  - Restricted: without mutable variables, assignments, loops and other imperatives structures (Haskell, ...)
   - Wider sense: focusing on the functions. **Functions are first-class citizens**.
 Function can be defined anywhere, function can be passed and returned as a value, functions can be composed by set of operators.
 - Why is FP popular: simpler reasoning principles, better modularity, good for parallelism
 - **Higher order function** (HOF)
-  - are functions that take other functions as arguments and may themselves return functions as their output
+  - Functions that take other functions as arguments and may themselves return functions as their output
-  - reduce code duplication, increase reuse, and make code concise
+  - It reduces code duplication, increase reuse, and make code concise
 - **Pure function** is without **side effects** (such as reading files or mutating memory).
 Pure functions are easier to test, reuse, parallelize, generalize, and reason about.
 Furthermore, pure functions are much less prone to bugs.
   - **Side effect** means that function does more than just return value. (i.e. `i++`)
 - **Currying**
   - Transforms a function that takes more than one parameter into a function that takes multiple parameter lists.
-  - function return function which is parameter other function `def func(...)(...)`.
+  - Function return function which is parameter other function `def func(...)(...)`.
 One of the main reason using this is to assist with type inference.
 - **Referential transparency** - in any program, the expression can be replaced by its result without changing the meaning of the program.
 - **Substitution model** is scheme of expression -> idea: reduce an expression to a value (as long as they have no side effects) [Alonzo Church - lambda calculus]